 God, help me to promote truth.
 God, help me not to cause division in the Body of Christ.
 God, help me not to grumble.
 Or to gossip.
 Or to berate.
 Or to lie.
 God help me, Please!

-Yes, at some point I will take my last breath.
+Yes, at some point I will purchase my last breath.
 At some point, you will draw your last.
 The heart will take notice.
 Your lungs.
 Your blood.
 Your organs.
 Your brain.
 Alerts will begin to “sound.”
 Counter-measures deployed.
 Still, you are well on your way to the life here-after.
 I would pray that the arms which greet you are those of the perfect God, who welcomes you into a beautiful eternal relationship of heavenly order.

 I pray when that final breath comes, it is taken with elation, an air of peace.